Raks-coder/FarmHelp/README.md

 # FarmHelp

-Dedicated tp the farmers of the nation
+Dedicated to the farmers of the nation